 First Reconciliation for Children

-Our First Reconciliation program here at St. John 23rd endeavours to teach children the significance of God’s forgiveness for our sins and reconciling us to Him.
+Our First Reconciliation program here at St. John 23rd endeavours to teach children the significance of God’s forgiveness for our sins and how his healing reconciles us to Him.

 If you would like your child to receive this sacrament, he/she must be a baptised Catholic and in Year 3.
 He/She must receive this sacrament before receiving First Communion.